brihernandez/GunsAndBullets2/README.md

 Aside from being used to simulate large bullets (such as a cannon ball), it can be also be used to exaggerate the size of hitboxes to make hitting small and fast targets easier for the player.

-**Thick hit detection is only done against objects on the layers defined by `TargetLayers`!**
+**Thick hit detection is only done against objects on the layers defined by `ThickHitLayers`!**

 ![ThickDebug](Screenshots/thickbullets.png)

-##### `IsThick`
-When this is checked, thick bullet hit detection is used.
+Set `IsThick` to enable thick bullet hit detection using the diameter set by `BulletDiameter`.

-##### `BulletDiameter`
-Diameter of the bullet.

-##### `TargetLayers`
+#### Setting the Layers
-These are the layers that thick hit detection is used for.
-This is separate from normal hit detection for game design and optimization reasons.
+`ThickHitLayers` are the layers that thick hit detection is used for.
+This is **separate** from normal hit detection for game design and optimization reasons.
 When thick bullets use the same hit detection as everything else, they will get caught on terrain or the environment in sometimes undesirable ways.
 Thick bullets using separate hit detection allows them to do the SphereCasts only for relevant objects (e.g. hitboxes).

 Keep in mind that the SphereCasts are done **in addition** to normal bullet hit detection.
-If you'd like all hit detection to be done thick, then make sure to set the `LayerToHit` mask to `Nothing`.
+If you'd like all hit detection to be done thick, then make sure to set the `RayHitLayers` mask to `Nothing`.

 ## Prediction
 ![Prediction](Screenshots/predictiondemo.gif)